Noroff-FEU-Assignments/project-exam-1-Jimbo-Farmer/root/README.md

 - More images.

 - Contact info sent to wordpress.

+- headless mode redirect.